wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-bike.md

 Decided not to mention the security aspects of my setup on a public page, but trust me, there are many!

-- Himiway Zebra Electric Mountainbike 2023 Version (road legal, top electric-assisted speed 15mph, max pull 400lbs)
+- Himiway Zebra Electric Mountain Bike 2023 Version (road legal, top electric-assisted speed 15mph, max. pull 400lbs)
 - 2x official batteries (40-80 miles on a single charge each)
 - 2x battery chargers
 - Two spare tires